-Foster Dogs NYC was created by Sarah Oren Brasky in July 2009, one year after graduating with a B.A. in Cinema from Binghamton University.
+Foster Dogs was created by Sarah Brasky in July 2009, one year after her graduation from Binghamton University.
 There was a need at the time – and still very much so – for a user-friendly website and organization dedicated solely to foster care, particularly in the New York area.

 About our beginnings: “I had recently graduated from college, and craved the presence of a dog in my home.
-My beloved dog was in CT with my parents, and he was not interested in moving to a yard-less apartment in the busy city.
+My beloved dog was in Connecticut with my parents, and he was not interested in moving to a yard-less studio apartment in the busy Upper East Side.
 I found a solution: fostering shelter dogs.
 At the time, there was less information available on fostering, as it was not as common as it is today.
-First I fostered an elderly Chihuahua, and later brought a “death row” shelter pit bull into my home (I saved her from ACC, on the day of her scheduled euthanasia).
-The pittie was with me for 1 month before she was adopted to a great home; I discovered during that time of a need for a user-friendly resource for other foster parents.
+First I fostered an elderly Chihuahua, and later brought a ‘death row’ shelter pit bull into my home (I saved her from ACC, on the day of her scheduled euthanasia).
+Mocha was with me for one month before she was adopted to a great home; I discovered during that time of a need for a user-friendly resource for other foster parents.
 It gave me so much pleasure to connect with rescue organizations and foster parents, as well as potential adopters!
 In 2014, my organization became a 501(c)(3) nonprofit organization with the help of our dedicated volunteers.”
-(Human & Hounds, Dog & Co.)
+(Human + Hound, Dog & Co.)

 Sarah earned a master’s degree in Education from Southern Connecticut State University, and worked full-time as a teacher.
 This degree and career path helped focus the organization’s dedication to education about dog fostering and adoption.
 While there are innumerable positive reasons for adopting a shelter dog, many people are unaware of those reasons and did not previously know that fostering could be an option for them.
 Learn more about getting started on fosterdogsnyc.com.